vendasta/api-gateway-docs/docs/Guides/CustomerVoice/SendReviewRequest.md

 With Customer Voice, you can gather authentic reviews via email or text on the sites that matter most, to grow customer loyalty and boost sales.

 ## Setup
-Create an access token with `reviews` scopes following the [Authorization guide](../../Authorization/Authorization.md).
+Create an access token with `reviews` and `customers` scopes following the [Authorization guide](../../Authorization/Authorization.md).

 Have an activated Customer Voice product and SMS add-on if you need to send SMS review requests.
 Ensure your email and SMS templates are configured appropriately and your preferred review sites are configured within the Customer Voice platform.

 ## Step 1: Obtain a Vendasta Customer ID
 In order to track the status of a review request within Customer Voice, a Vendasta customer record must exist and the id of this record must be provided.
-To sync contact information from your system to Vendasta's you can use the `/platform/customers` endpoint.
+To sync contact information from your system to Vendasta's you can use the `/business/customers` endpoint.
 <!--
 type: tab
 title: Request